aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 ## Determine if you have enabled Security Hub, Config, GuardDuty, and IAM Access Analyzer.
 Config, Security Hub, GuardDuty, and IAM Access Analyzer must be enabled in the account and region you are conducting this workshop in.
 The CloudFormation template that sets up the workshop has the option to enable all of this for you.
 If you choose for that to happen, and these services are already enabled, the template will fail.

 In order to correctly perform the next step, you must confirm the status of each of these services.
-If you already know the status, such as a fresh account provided by AWS for this workshop, proceed to the [Deploy workshop CloudFormation stack](#deploy-workshop-cloudformation-stack) section.
+If you already know the status for each service, such as you are working in a fresh account provided by AWS for this workshop, proceed to the [Deploy workshop CloudFormation stack](#deploy-workshop-cloudformation-stack) section.

 ![AWS Console](./images/01-aws-console.png)